In-Memory vs Persistent Queue Storage

 Throughput benchmarks must measure end-to-end latency.
 Network round-trips and serialization overhead dominate real-world performance.
 In-memory queues typically achieve sub-millisecond p50 latency.
 Persistent queues introduce disk write latency.

 The fsync frequency dictates durability versus speed.
-Synchronous disk writes guarantee zero data loss.
-They also cap maximum throughput.
-Asynchronous journaling batches writes to improve ops/sec.
-This introduces a bounded data loss window during crashes.
+Synchronous disk writes guarantee zero data loss but cap maximum throughput.
+Asynchronous journaling batches writes to improve ops/sec at the cost of a bounded data loss window during crashes.

 Prioritize raw speed for ephemeral workloads.
 Real-time analytics, session caching, and idempotent webhooks tolerate job loss.
 Financial transactions, order fulfillment, and audit trails require strict persistence guarantees.